-The mission of the Division of Disability Resources and Educational Services (DRES)87 is to ensure that qualified individuals with disabilities have equal opportunities to participate in and benefit from the programs, services, and activities of the University of Illinois Urbana-Champaign.
+The mission of the Division of Disability Resources and Educational Services (DRES)90 is to ensure that qualified individuals with disabilities have equal opportunities to participate in and benefit from the programs, services, and activities of the University of Illinois Urbana-Champaign.
 DRES aims to create an environment where access for persons with disabilities is provided as immediately and unobtrusively as possible at the point of institutional contact.
-By supporting thousands of students with disabilities, DRES helps them fully enjoy the Illinois experience, making the university a leader in college education for persons with disabilities.
-The campus's active transportation infrastructure, including bike lanes and sidewalks, is designed to be ADA-compliant.
+By supporting

-86 https://studentaffairs.illinois.edu/about/committees/student-sustainability-committee
+88 https://police.illinois.edu/